Small park with easy trails featuring Lake McCormack in the center.

 0.4 – Continue on WHITE.
 [YELLOW goes left].

-Bench and the view at the end of Maggie’s Trail.
+Benches and the view at the end of Maggie’s Trail.
+Retrace the route back to the stone marker.

 Continue on BLUE as it turns LEFT at the edge of a field.

-2.1 – BLUE turns LEFT and follows a raised berm.
+2.1 – BLUE turns LEFT and follows a raised berm next to a stream.

 Blue turns LEFT again and runs parallel to train tracks.
 Trains are fast and frequent but there is a large wooded separation between the trail and tracks.

-2.6 – Continue on BLUE.
-[Pass BLUE SHORTCUT on the left which should lead right back to Maggie’s Trail].
+2.5 – Continue on BLUE.
+[Pass BLUE SHORTCUT on the left which leads right back to Maggie’s Trail].

 2.8 – BLUE curves around.
-We noticed PINK markers on the left that were not on the map.
+Pass PINK markers on the left that are not on the map.
+As BLUE continues to curve around, another wide path joins in from the right.

 3.1 – Turn RIGHT and follow WHITE again.